jw120/mal/jw-haskell/README.md

 TODO

-Phase 1:
-* Fix magicPrefix
-* Printer for keywords
-* Implement @
+* Improve Makefile and exec
-* Vector and map underlying rep (mutable? what to do with odd-length map literals?)
+* Phase 1 - vector and map underlying rep (mutable? what to do with odd-length map literals?)